 The filling should be enough to fill a pie shell as well, but you may need to double the crust ingredients to fill out the bottom of the pan.
 I like the individual servings better because I tend to go for larger slices than I should with a pie.

-Even though this low carb no bake Irish cream cheesecake is a terrific idea for a St. Patrick’s Day, there’s no reason not to enjoy it year round.
-I really love these cheesecake in-a-jar recipes and they are perfect for parties when made in disposable cups.
+The mini cheesecake in-a-jar servings are perfect for parties when made in disposable cups.
 You may even want to up the liqueur for serving at adult parties or to ring in the new year.

 Irish Cream No-Bake Cheesecake

 - In a small bowl, combine the almond flour, cocoa, and sweetener.

 - Add melted butter, then divide between eight 4 ounce jars or dessert cups.

 - Press down to form a crust at the bottom of each cup

 - Place cream cheese and butter in microwavable mixing bowl.
 Cook for 1 minute at high power.

 - Beat in cocoa, sweetener, Irish cream and vanilla extract with electric mixer until smooth.
 Set aside.